awesomediff/cs207-FinalProject/docs/milestone2.md

 ## Introduction

-AwesomeDiff is a Python 3 package designed by and for Data Scientists to help implement solving algorithms in Machine Learning.
-The package provides an implementation of the Forward Mode of Automatic Differentiation using operator overloading.
-AwesomeDiff uses AD to calculate the gradients of commonly used loss functions in Machine Learning, such as mean square errors (MSE).
+`awesomediff` is a Python 3 package designed by and for Data Scientists to help implement solving algorithms in Machine Learning.
+The package provides an implementation of the Forward Mode of Automatic Differentiation using operator overloading. `awesomediff` uses AD to calculate the gradients of commonly used loss functions in Machine Learning, such as mean square errors (MSE).

 Applications of Automatic Differentiation (AD) are numerous and play a key role in a wide range of fields, from demography to finance.
 We focus on applications in Machine Learning (ML), specifically the need to quickly and accurately compute the gradient of loss functions (i.e. its partial derivative with respect to each of the variables of interest).